rabidaudio/rabid.audio/src/index.md

 title: ''
 ---

 Hi, I'm Julien.
-I'm a hobbyist music technologist.
+I'm a [musician](/music) and hobbyist music technologist.
 I document some of my active and past projects here.
 I also [host a lot of datasheets and other resources](/resources) that might be useful to other hobbyists.
 You can [find me on other parts of the internet here](/links).

 You can also see a lot more past, mostly software projects, on my [Github profile](https://github.com/rabidaudio).
 And if you need it, my [professional resume](/resume).